JipSterk/MemoryGame-1B/Docs/score-table.md

     - 6 * 6 = 36 tiles
         - minimum score of 36 tiles * 100 points each 3600

+### Score depletion

+Per tick the score will be affected by -1 point

 ### StreakBonus

 #### 4 * 4